Call Us

 OCD symptoms in children at school

-• Erasing letters repeatedly until they are exactly right.
+• Erasing letters repeatedly until they're exactly right

 OCD symptoms in children at home

-• Repetitive and ritualistic movements, often with irrational justifications such as touching a door handle more than once to ensure it is locked so the house does not get burgled.
+• Repetitive and ritualistic movements, often with irrational justifications, such as touching a door handle more than once to ensure it's locked so the house doesn't get burgled

-• Tapping objects in a repetitive order and ensuring objects in the house are not out of place.
-You may find they say the same words/sentences in exactly the ‘right way’, especially at bedtime.
+• Tapping objects in a repetitive order and ensuring objects in the house aren't out of place.
+You may find they say the same words/sentences in exactly the ‘right way’, especially at bedtime

 Symptoms can regularly change.
 They may not be consistent and can increase or decrease depending on how stressed or tired a child is.
-Even if they do fluctuate, this is the natural course of the illness and not a sign of recovery so it is important to still seek any necessary help.
+Even if they do fluctuate, this is the natural course of the illness and not a sign of recovery, so it's important to still seek any necessary help.

 Next steps and treatment for children with signs of OCD

-If you have spotted any of the obsessions and compulsions listed and have concerns about a child who might be expressing these signs, speak to a GP for advice.
-They may also be able to refer the child for expert OCD treatment at Priory.
+If you've spotted any of the obsessions and compulsions listed and have concerns about a child who might be expressing these signs, speak to a GP for advice.
+They may also be able to refer the child for expert OCD treatment at Priory

 Contact us to make an enquiry or for more information